PREDICT-EPFL/riskbr/README.md

 ## Brief Description

 HVAC system data (7k+ points) from an industrial plant located in Campo Grande, Brazil.
 The time-series dataset is composed mainly of continuous features, with only a few exceptions.
+The sampling period is 10 mins.

 ## Long Description